nsaif86/An-Adaptive-Routing-Framework-for-Efficient-Power-Consumption-in-Software-Defined-Datacenter-Network/README.md

 ### In this project, we provide:

-- SDN application source codes
-- Our Testbed configuration, deployment including scripts and used resources
-- Every above component will be described in this README as much as possible.
+- Part of the code of the paper.
+More details will be provided as soon as possible

 ### Dependencies